Rishabhdhyani/abc/README.md

-# project is related to web D which are using django as platfotm.
+# project is related to web D which are using django as platform.